 Pimento cheese is not just a regional thing, even though it's as Southern as sweet tea and collard greens.
 There’s something oddly nostalgic about it, even if you didn’t grow up with it—which makes sense because pimento cheese has a story all its own.

-In a blind taste test conducted by Southern Living, Great Value mayonnaise tied with Duke's for the top spot among nine brands.
+Purists swear by Duke’s mayonnaise for its classic Southern “twang,” but don’t overlook Great Value mayo.
+In a blind taste test by Southern Living, Great Value actually tied with Duke’s for the top spot among nine brands — impressive for the price.

-It's fine to do everything by hand in a bowl and mix it with your favorite wooden spoon or trusty Danish whisk and some elbow grease.
+If you don’t have a food processor, you can grate the cheese by hand and mix everything in a bowl with a wooden spoon or Danish whisk.
+Either method works; the processor is simply quicker.
 It all depends on how you like to do things, but either way, don't forget to put in the love.

-Now, just put it in a covered container for a couple of hours to let all the ingredients get to know each other, then start spooning, spreading, slathering and enjoying this amazing old favorite.
+Once mixed, spoon it into a covered container and let it chill for a couple of hours to allow the flavors to blend.
+After that, start spreading, dipping, slathering, and enjoying this Southern classic.

-Whether you grew up with pimento cheese or you’re just meeting it now, there’s a reason this humble spread has stood the test of time.
+Whether you grew up with pimento cheese or you’re just discovering it, there’s a reason this humble spread has lasted for generations.
 It brings people together.
-It invites folks to"sit a while."
-It’s casual, comforting, and just a little sassy—kind of like the women who’ve passed their recipes down for generations.
+It invites folks to “sit a while.”
+It’s casual, comforting, and just a little sassy—much like the women who’ve passed their recipes down through the years.

 This is a wonderful old recipe for pimento cheese you can use as a dip, a cracker spread, or a sandwich filling!